Kotlin/kotlinx-atomicfu/README.md

     </build>
 ```

 For Gradle there nothing else to add.
+Tests are always run using original (non-transformed) classes.